-In fiscal year 2020, the State of Florida increased its Florida Education Finance Program base funding, safe schools and mental health initiative allocations.
-The capital outlay funding pool increased to \$158 million.
-A 2% merit increase was also paid out to eligible staff.
+In fiscal year 2021, the State of Florida increased its Florida Education Finance Program (FEFP) base funding, to include a teacher salary increase pool of \$500 million and mental health initiative allocations.
+The capital outlay funding pool increased to \$169.6 million.

-For fiscal year 2021, capital outlay revenue was assumed at a flat rate in comparison to the current rate per student.
-The budgets reflect the Florida Education Finance Program funding increase to fund teacher salary increases.
-A 2% merit increase for all staff was also budgeted.
-All other expenditures are budgeted in alignment with enrollment changes and the School's strategic objectives.
+For fiscal year 2022, the Florida Education Finance Program funding and the capital outlay revenue assumed at a flat rate in comparison to the current rate per student.
+The teacher salary allocation will continue to be a part of the base FEFP funding.
+A 2% merit increase for all staff was included in the budget.
+All other expenditures are budgeted in alignment with enrollment changes and the school's strategic objectives.